Eric-Yan-742/Obsidian/Job/Interview.md

 Introduction: Hi I'm Eric.
 Now I'm a third year student studying in UC San Diego.
 I major in CS and math.
 I have course work in data structure, algorithm design, operating system, and a bunch of math classes.
 I did an internship at Xiaomi last year.
 I used Java with its web framework Springboot and MySQL.
 1. Major and School
 2. Previous internship.
 What was your primary responsibility?
+My main responsibility is to process some financial bills.
+Implement some apis to reorganize and calculate the financial data.
+The main tech stacks I used was Java, Springboot, and MySQL.

 Behavioral Question
 1. Which project are you most proud of?